 Furthermore, SusTranCon co-organized in Bhopal (India) two international conferences on Environmentally Friendly Agriculture and Horticulture in Planning of a Smart City and Environment and Agriculture in Planning of a Smart City) of which Dr. Wosinski was a co-chair.
 Dr. Wosinski also continues to serve on the Advisory Board for the conference on Agriculture in Emerging Economies organized by TERI University in New Delhi on January 7/8, 2018.

 Dr. Wosinski is a member of the PHX Rotary 100 club in Phoenix, Arizona, as chartered since 1914.
 This organization has since been engaged in addressing global issues such as poverty, health, hunger, education and the environment.
 Dr. Wosinski also serves on their International Outreach Committee.

-In conclusion, Dr. Wosinski is married to Wilhelmina Wosinska, professor in social psychology (Arizxona State University), and she retired in 2012 because of health issues.
-Dr. Wosinski and his wife have three daughters: Marta, who worked for several years as a Director of Research at the Federal Drug Administration and then, recently appointed as the Chief Healthcare Economist at the Office of the Inspector General (Department of Health and Human Services).
-Then Zofia, who earned her PhD in organic chemistry from Arizona State University, and she led the research and development team for a few years at Ventana, and now, CEO of her own company called “Estaine”, and Magdalena, who is a freelance photographer with film projects all around the world.
+Dr. Wosinski was married to Wilhelmina Wosinska, professor in social psychology (Arizona State University), who after a massive stroke retired in 2008.
+After a long struggle with health issues she peacefully died at home on September 18th, 2021.
+Dr. Wosinski and his wife have four daughters.
+Marta, who worked for several years as a Director of Research at the Federal Drug Administration and then, recently appointed as the Chief Healthcare Economist at the Office of the Inspector General (Department of Health and Human Services).
+Alicja, who died at the age of 6 in a tragic accident.
+Zofia, who earned her PhD in organic chemistry from Arizona State University, and now is a Director of Global Product Management at Cepheid in Denver, Colorado.
+Magdalena, is a freelance internationally acclaimed photographer.